Google Analytics

 Kozak Miniatures British 8th Army - Part II

-Kozak Miniatures British 8th Army TS Central - Part II
+Kozak Miniatures British 8th Army by TS Central - Part II

 Kozak Miniatures British 8th Army - Part III

-Kozak Miniatures British 8th Army TS Central - Part III
+Kozak Miniatures British 8th Army by TS Central - Part III

 This is where the set gets better.
 The kneeling guys and the prone guys are definitely much better than their standing counter parts.
 One of the prone guys is firing a Bren gun and the other one seems to be firing a Boys anti tank rifle, aka 'elephant gun', which is a nice choice of weapon.
 The two kneeling guys in the middle look very similar, but they have different webbing/pouches, and one has a scope on his rifle so that he can snipe better at those DAK guys.
 One interesting bit is that the bases are not designed by Kozak, but rather provided by the vendor.
 In this case, they issue circular bases, and if you pay attention you will notice that some of them have a larger diameter than others.
 You get to glue them yourself, so I allocated the larger ones to the kneeling guys.